 In a separate statement on Sunday, Pak Jong Chon, secretary of the Central Committee of the Workers’ Party of Korea, said the North “will mercilessly direct all its military force into destroying major targets in Seoul and the south Korean army” if the South Korean army engages in a dangerous military action such as a preemptive strike.

 The north, however, did not elaborate on where it saw as the major targets within Seoul.

 Tensions in the Korean peninsula have sharply escalated in recent weeks after North Korea tested two ballistic missiles on Feb.
-26 and March 4 that involved a new ICBM system that the country is developing, and as it conducted a full ICBM test — the first since 2017 — last week.
+26 and March 4 that involved a new ICBM system that the country is developing, and as it conducted a full ICBM test – the first since 2017 – last week.
+Read full story

 Following the tests, the United States on Friday imposed sanctions on five entities it accused of providing support to North Korea’s development of weapons of mass destruction and ballistic missile programs.
+Read full story

 Tensions may rise further as South Korea’s President-elect Yoon Suk-yeol is set to take office next month, who has said in the past that preemptive strikes may be the only way to counter North Korea’s new hypersonic missiles if they appear ready for an imminent attack.